jessingrass/microbit_stub/README.md

 display.scroll('hello world!')
 ```

-will output a text emulation of scrolling `'hello world!'` in a console window (e.g. the IDLE shell or a terminal window).
+will output a text emulation of scrolling `'hello world!'` in a console window (e.g. the IDLE shell or console of some other IDE or a terminal window).

 Apart from the change of module name, the program runs unchanged in the different environments.